-So what does that mean for you?
+What do these guidelines mean for you?
 Should you change your medications?
-Should you see a doctor for obesity treatment?
+Should you see a doctor for treatment?
 How do you know if you’re healthy?
-These are among the questions you’ll find answers to here in the Guideline Resource Center.
+These are among the questions you’ll find answers to here in the Guidelines Resource Center.

 - Highlights of the four new prevention guidelines